 Bioplastics are plastics that originate from renewable biomass, thus not derived from fossil resources.
 Despite the prefix "bio-", one still needs to pay attention when it comes to bioplastics as it does not automatically mean they are better absorbed by the environment than petrochemical based plastics.
 So it is that not all bioplastics are biodegradable or quicker composted than "synthetic plastic".
 A point that is important to tackle for those bioplastics that are biodegradable is to clarify under which circumstances (temperature etc.) they decompose.
 When it comes to bioplastics, those deriving from starch are usually biodegradable.

 Plastics originating from petrochemicals / fossil resources can also be biodegradable.
-One of the more popular examples are the polyester Polyethylene Terphthalate PET or Polyvinyl Alcohol PVAL PVOH.
+One of the more popular examples is Polyvinyl Alcohol PVAL PVOH.

 BIOABSORBABLE POLYMERS FOR MEDICAL APPLICATIONS